 April is a good time to start feeding your lawn in the lawn maintenance and care programme.
 A fine day, with damp soil under the lawn will be ideal.
 Read our tips on Lawn Feeding.
-Feeding can then be carried on right through until the hot weather (Please) starts.
+Feeding - if necessary - can then be carried on right through until the hot weather (Please) starts.

 If your lawn has not been spiked and has hard compacted areas through regular use, children, or dogs, it would be a good time to carry out a little spiking of the lawn whilst still damp from the winter rains.
 This will help the drainage and allow air to get down to the roots of the grass to help vigorous growth.
 You should also put in diary for possible aeration of lawn in the Autumn.

 By David Hughes - email@example.com